Olori (title)

 Olori, otherwise appearing as Oloorì, is a title of honour within the chieftaincy system of the Yorubas of West Africa.
-It is typically translated from the Yoruba language as either queen consort or, more correctly, princess consort.
+It is typically translated from the Yoruba language as queen consort or, more correctly, princess consort.

 Usage

 Olori is traditionally part of a longer aristocratic title, such as "Olorì Ọba" (lit.
 Princess Consort to the King, a popular title whose usage has led to Olori's common - though historically incorrect - adoption among the Yorubas as the loose equivalent of the English term for a queen consort) or "Olorì Ọmọba" (lit.
 Princess Consort to the Prince, although this latter title can also - depending on intonation - otherwise connote the ranking prince in a Yoruba kingdom).